CDCgov/SeqRuler/README.md

                                only] Default: true
   -o, --outFile=FILE         output file with distances -p, --pairs                read pairs of sequences from stdin, calculate distance
-                               for each pair. format "name1, seq1, name2, seq2\n"
+                               for each pair. format "name1, seq1, name2, seq2\n".
-  -r, --run-server           run jetty server
+                               Do not include a header row -r, --run-server           run jetty server
   -s, --stdin                read fasta from stdin.
 Alternative to reading from a
                                file (-i)